souvik1982/HbbHbb_Run2/AnalysisCode/README.md

 This contains the algorithm that matches selected reconstructed HH candidate jets to the generator level b quarks from each Higgs.
 It returns an integer signifying the purity of the reconstructed sample.
 It is called by HbbHbb_MMRSelection.cc, HbbHbb_LMRSelection.cc and HbbHbb_MeasureResolutionBias.cc.

 <h2> 3.
 Fitting and Plotting Scripts </h2>

+<h3> BackgroundPrediction_*_*.cc </h3>

+These are the most important scripts.
+They work on histogram files output by HbbHbb_MMRSelection_chi2.cc (and LMRSelection) to produce fits of the background in the sideband regions (SR).
+These scripts are run from within the directory that contains the data .root files after all event selections.
+Several types of fits can be done:

+<b>BackgroundPrediction_Kinematic_CrystalBall.cc</b>.
+Crystal ball fit.
+Run with:
+<pre> MMRSelection_chi2/fit_background_CrystalBall.c </pre>

+<b> BackgroundPrediction_Kinematic_GaussExp.cc</b>.
+A Gaussian core extended with an exponential tail.
+Please run it from the directory containing event selected data root files using a .c script as the Crystal Ball.

+<b> BackgroundPrediction_Kinematic_LogisticXChebychev3.cc </b> A logistic function to model the trigger turn-on analytically connected to a 3rd order polynomial to model the physics tail.
+Please run it from the directory containing event selected data root files using a .c script as the Crystal Ball.

+<b> BackgroundPrediction_Kinematic_Bern.c </b> Fit to a Bernstein polynomial.

 <h3> DisplayJetProperties.cc </h3>